+Viscosity of biofuels at high pressure is a key physicochemical parameter determining their quality as a fuel used in Diesel engines.
 Viscosity measurement was used by the authors to detect and investigate high-pressure phase transitions in biofuels and study their kinetics.